Kenya

 Special Requirements: N/A

-Participant nurse interacting with the community 44 - Kenya
+_Participant nurse interacting with the community-44

-MEDICAL & BACKPACK NURSE
+MEDICAL & NURSING

 Get ready for an exceptional medical learning opportunity!
 Gain insight into healthcare service delivery by assisting local staff at a rural hospital in Kenya through our Medical Program.